BLOG

 Business capability modeling (BCM) is a technique used to outline an organization's core business structure, independent of processes, personnel, or technology.
 BCM facilitates strategic discussions on investment or divestment opportunities by providing a clear and objective view of an organization’s capabilities, enabling companies to assess their current position and performance.

-When connected to strategic objectives, this data helps businesses lay the foundation for successful change initiatives, such as implementing new systems or restructuring after mergers or acquisitions.
-Once an organization has established its business capability model, the next step is to create a business capability mapping.
+When aligned with strategic objectives, this data enables businesses to establish a solid foundation for successful change initiatives, such as adopting new systems or reorganizing after mergers or acquisitions.
+Once an organization has developed its business capability model, the next step is to use business capability modeling tools to create a business capability map.
+This is where the connection between the two concepts becomes evident.

 What is Business Capability Mapping?